 How to Read Your Blood Test Results: A Plain English Guide

-You got blood work done, the results showed up in your patient portal, and now you are staring at a wall of abbreviations and numbers that mean nothing to you.
+Your blood work came back, you opened the patient portal, and now you're staring at a wall of abbreviations and numbers that mean absolutely nothing to you.
+Here's how to read them.
 WBC, BUN, ALT, TSH.
 What is any of this?
-This guide walks you through the four most common blood panels in plain language so you can understand what your doctor is looking at and which numbers actually matter.
+We walk you through the four most common blood panels in plain language so you can understand what your doctor is looking at and which numbers actually matter.

 Enter Your Results for Instant Explanations